Egypt Pyramid of Giza

 This marriage and all what comes out of it, shall lack gods blessings.

 In fact the male line of the Dukes I n Bavaria, as far as I read has now come to an end and the title will now go to a male heir of the royal line O f Bayern.
 Ludovikas origin.
+As the possible titles King of England, France and Ireland can be inherrited by female members at least those titles are secured and now in Luxemburg.

 We also visited the famous Egyptian Museum in Kairo at the Al-Tharir-place with the death mask of Tutanchamun.